pwnjack/journal/_posts/2015-01-14-make-header-fixed-page-scrolls-position.md

 ---
 id: 496
-title: 'How to make the header fixed when the page scrolls to it's position'
+title: How to make the header fixed when the page scrolls to it's position
 date: 2015-01-14T12:46:15+00:00
 author: pwnjack
 layout: post